 Certainly the Most Fitting Advertisement for This Page: The Publisher’s Annual Pipe Organ Calendar

+The Pipe Organ Wall calendar 2024.
 The tiny Renate Bach Publishing House "Bach 4 You" releases a new pipe organ calendar with the most beautiful organs in the world every year.
 But ... you can also order all pipe organ calendars of the previous years.
 That they then have the appropriate calendrical for the current year ... is of course self-evident.

 January in the current pipe organ calendar.